d2r2/go-bsbmp/README.md

 		log.Fatal(err)
 	}
 	log.Printf("Pressure = %v mmHg\n", p1)
-	// Read atmospheric altitude in meters
+	// Read atmospheric altitude in meters above sea level, if we assume
-	a, err := sensor.ReadAltitude(bsbmp.ACCURACY_STANDARD)
+	// that pressure at see level is equal to 101325 Pa. a, err := sensor.ReadAltitude(bsbmp.ACCURACY_STANDARD)
 	if err != nil {
 		log.Fatal(err)